nicklockwood/iCarousel/README.txt

 - (float)carouselItemWidth:(iCarousel *)carousel;

-Returns the width of each item in the carousel - i.e. the spacing for each item view This defaults to the width of the carousel component, meaning that only one item will be visible at a time.
+Returns the width of each item in the carousel - i.e. the spacing for each item view.
+If the method is not implemented, this defaults to the width of the first item view that is returned by the carousel:viewForItemAtIndex: method.

 - (BOOL)carouselShouldWrap:(iCarousel *)carousel;